tango-io/ruby-reference/Unit-Testing.md

 ### Assertions == Expected Results

-Rather than have you write series of individual if statements in your tests, the testing framework provides a set of assertions that achieve the same thing.
+Rather than have you write series of individual if statements in your tests, the testing framework (which testing framework?) provides a set of assertions that achieve the same thing.

 ```
 class Assassin